Thu, 02 Jan 2014

 Due to the risk of falling tree limbs, residents are advised that town trails and woodlots will remain closed until further notice.
 Park cleanup is scheduled to begin in January after priority calls are completed.
 It is expected that the cleanup of all damaged trees will take several weeks to complete.
 Trails will reopen once they have been inspected and any broken or hanging limbs have been removed.

 The Town of Oakville is also asking for residents help in locating any remaining damaged trees with broken branches overhanging roads and sidewalks.
-Residents are asked to email locations of damaged trees to firstname.lastname@example.org or call ServiceOakville at 905-845-6601 to assist forestry crews in identifying priority areas.
+Residents are asked to provide locations of damaged trees to ServiceOakville at 905-845-6601 to assist forestry crews in identifying priority areas.
 Residents whose homes are adjacent to town woodlots or trails can also report any broken branches overhanging their private properties.

 The Town of Oakville and Halton Region will be providing enhanced bulk brush collection services for debris from private trees from January 6 to February 28, 2014.
 Residents may place bulk brush from with branches a maximum of 7.5 centimetres (3 inches) in diameter and 2 metres (6.5 feet) long out on their regular garbage collection day.
 Larger branches and storm debris can be brought to the Halton Waste Management Site until February 28, 2014, free of charge.